Upholstery: History

-The term “upholder” is an archaic word that was historically used to refer to an “upholsterer”.
-However, it seems to carry a specific connotation of repairing furniture rather than creating new upholstered pieces from scratch, similar to the distinction between a cobbler and a cordwainer.
+The term upholder is an archaic word that was historically used to refer to an upholsterer.
+The term has a specific connotation of repairing furniture rather than creating new upholstered pieces from scratch, similar to the distinction between a cobbler and a cordwainer.

 In 18th-century London, upholders often took on the role of interior decorators, managing all aspects of a room's decor.
 These individuals were members of the Worshipful Company of Upholders, a guild whose traditional role, before the 18th century, was to provide upholstery, textiles, and fittings for funerals.
 In the prominent London furniture-making partnerships of the 18th century, it was common for a cabinet-maker to pair with an upholder.
 Notable examples include partnerships like Vile and Cobb, Ince and Mayhew, and Chippendale and Rannie or Haig.

 In the United States, cities like Grand Rapids, Michigan, and Hickory, North Carolina, are well-known centers for furniture manufacture.
-Similarly, in England, Long Eaton, Nottinghamshire, is recognized for its furniture industry, and many of the best upholsterers can still be found there.
+In England, Long Eaton, Nottinghamshire, is recognized for its furniture industry, and many of the best upholsterers can still be found there.
 Nottinghamshire is also home to Webs Training Ltd, a company that specializes in training apprentices in the furniture manufacturing industry.
 These skilled artisans continue to create or recreate a wide range of antique and modern furniture pieces.

 Furniture reupholstery remains a thriving industry in the UK, with numerous small and large businesses offering these services.
 This ongoing tradition ensures that both antique and contemporary furniture pieces can be restored and maintained for future generations.